cbmuser/pet_joy/README.md

 CBM Pet Joystick, Wifi and CB2-Sound

 The adapter is connected to the Userport and uses the 8 bit I/Os and the handshake-line for the additional hardware.
 There are three joystick-ports, a dual-joystick and the "Stupid PET Tricks"-port.
 The ports, also CB2 used for 1bit-Sound are switchable to the Wifi-modem by a 74LS257 Multiplexer and a jumper.
 It uses the known, modded C64 Wifi-Modem software and a Wemos D1 Mini.
-Unfortunally in this first version are 300 up to 1200 Baud possible.
-2400 Baud causes transfer-errors and I still must discover the issue.
-It was only tested with the second PET board 2001N.
+It was tested with the second PET board 2001N and a CBM 8296.
 For the CB2-line a seperate jumper is included to disconnect the LM386 amplifier, because in Wifi-mode it will produce aggy Rx-responses on the audio-line.

 ## Update-Diary
 4.8.2025
+The again modded firmware for the Wemos D1 Mini was added.
+It uses like the PETTERM a 2400 Baud lauch.
+If you want to request and display NTP-time, you can set your timezone "at$tiz=2" for UTC+2.
+Write this to your setup "at&w" and after connecting to Wifi you can display date and time "at$t".

+>[!IMPORTANT]
 The C2N Power- and Breakout-Adapter Gerbers was exchanged.
 The USB-Pinout was wrong, but it's easy to fix.
 ````
 Look from the back-side to the pins: